sslab-gatech/portal/vfio.md

         return 0;
 }
 ```

-### Retrieve BAR regions and PCI header information
-As we initialized the VFIO and bind the devices to the VFIO PCI driver, we can
-ask kernel to give information of the devices through the ioctl.
-Below is the
-kernel documentation about the VFIO pci devices regarding to its interface to
-bind/retrieve information of the device.
+Note that this function initialize information of the pdev such as regions.

+### Brief tutorial about the VFIO bus drivers.
+Before we take a look at how kvmtool communicate with the vfio-pci driver to
+retrieve further information and set-up the device, we should understand how the
+vfio device driver communicate with the user-space kvmtool, which is the ioctl
+and device operations through the device file.
+Read below descriptions of the
+vfio driver carefully, excerpted from the kernel documentation.

 ```cpp
 VFIO bus drivers, such as vfio-pci make use of only a few interfaces